IgorBuchelnikov/ObservableComputations/README.md

 			Console.ReadLine();
 		}

-		static void printTotalPrice(Calculating<decimal> priceWihDiscountCalculating)
+		static void printTotalPrice(Calculating<decimal> priceWithDiscountCalculating)
 		{
-			Console.WriteLine($"Total price is {priceWihDiscountCalculating.Value}₽");
+			Console.WriteLine($"Total price is {priceWithDiscountCalculating.Value}₽");
 		}
 	}
 }
 ```
-In this code sample we observe value of total price expression.
+In this code sample we observe value of discounted price expression.
 Calculating&lt;TResilt&gt; class implements INotifyPropertyChanged interface.
 Complicity of expression to observe is not limited.
 The expression can contain results of any  ObservavleCalculations methods, including LINQ analogs.